TonicAI/condenser/README.md

 python direct_subset.py
 ```

-To run the iterative approach:
+To run the iterative approach (*this approach has been deprecated*):
 ```bash
 python iterative_subset.py
 ```

-We suggest you first try the direct approach and if it does not yield good results try the iterative.
+We suggest you first try the direct approach.
+The iterative approach is still around, as described in our blog post, but it may fail to converge in realworld scenarios.

 # Known Issues